syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 Ignore Case
 {:.caption}

-## Showing image in token and dropdown
+## Showing image in token and drop-down

-To show the image in token using the [ImageMemberPath](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ImageMemberPath.html) property and show the image in dropdown by the way of AutoCompleteItemTemplate support.
+To show the image in token using the [ImageMemberPath](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ImageMemberPath.html) property and show the image in drop-down by the way of AutoCompleteItemTemplate support.

 {% tabs %}
 {% highlight xaml %}